The library has a wealth of activities and resources for adults and families because we want to help you become a

 - Piece of Cake Book Club – If you like to read fiction and enjoy a sweet treat, you’ll love this club.
-They meet at Whisk & Barrel in Downtown Newton on the 4th Tuesday of each month at 3 pm.
+They meet at Whisk & Barrel in downtown Newton on the third Wednesday of each month at 10 am.

 - Mystery Mavens – If you love a suspenseful mystery you should check out this book club.
-Meets the first Tuesday of the month at the Sherrills Ford-Terrell Library at 6:30 pm.
+Meets the first Tuesday of the month at the Sherrills Ford-Terrell Branch at 6:30 pm.

 - Books Between Friends – Discusses popular fiction every other month on the fourth Tuesday at 6 pm at the Claremont Branch.